MixinNetwork/mvm.dev/src/reference/registry.md

 ## Conclusion

 Compared with the refund.sol, contract developers need to do some compatible work (implementation of PID, `_work()`).
-And the registry assists in the realization work for the mixin users and Quorum accounts mapping, mixin assets and Quorum assets mapping, contract invocation, and the execution result returning.
+And the registry assists in the realization work for the mixin users and MVM accounts mapping, mixin assets and MVM assets mapping, contract invocation, and the execution result returning.

 EVM contracts can also be directly migrated without modification.
 In the next chapter, we will introduce how to deploy a complete uniswap contract based on MVM.